yveskaufmann/retry/README.md

 # @yveskaufmann/retry - retry-utility

-Utility for retrying promise based operation on certain situations.
+Utility for retrying promise based operation when a certain response or error is returned.

-* Provides an imperative API.
+* Provides an imperative API for non class methods
-* Class decorators to mark async functions to be retryable Supports various backoff strategies: fixed, linear, exponential.
+* Class decorators to mark async methods to be retryable
+* Supports various backoff strategies: fixed, linear, exponential

 ## Installation